ampproject/amphtml/contributing/DEVELOPING.md

 ## How to get started

 Before you start developing in AMP, check out these resources:
-* [CONTRIBUTING.md](CONTRIBUTING.md) has details on various ways you can contribute to the AMP Project.
+* [CONTRIBUTING.md](../CONTRIBUTING.md) has details on various ways you can contribute to the AMP Project.
-  * If you're developing in AMP, you should read the [Contributing code](CONTRIBUTING.md#contributing-code) and [Contributing features](CONTRIBUTING.md#contributing-features) sections..
+  * If you're developing in AMP, you should read the [Contributing code](../CONTRIBUTING.md#contributing-code) and [Contributing features](../CONTRIBUTING.md#contributing-features) sections.
-  * The [Ongoing participation](CONTRIBUTING.md#ongoing-participation) section has details on various ways of getting in touch with others in the community including email and Slack.
+  * The [Ongoing participation](../CONTRIBUTING.md#ongoing-participation) section has details on various ways of getting in touch with others in the community including email and Slack.
-  * **If you are new to open source projects, Git/GitHub, etc.**, check out the [Tips for new open source contributors](CONTRIBUTING.md#tips-for-new-open-source-contributors) which includes information on getting help and finding your first bug to work on.
+  * **If you are new to open source projects, Git/GitHub, etc.**, check out the [Tips for new open source contributors](../CONTRIBUTING.md#tips-for-new-open-source-contributors) which includes information on getting help and finding your first bug to work on.
-* The [Getting Started Quick Start Guide](contributing/getting-started-quick.md) has installation steps and basic instructions for [one-time setup](contributing/getting-started-quick.md#one-time-setup), how to [build AMP & run a local server](contributing/getting-started-quick.md#build-amp--run-a-local-server) and how to [test AMP](contributing/getting-started-quick.md#test-amp).
+* The [Getting Started Quick Start Guide](getting-started-quick.md) has installation steps and basic instructions for [one-time setup](getting-started-quick.md#one-time-setup), how to [build AMP & run a local server](getting-started-quick.md#build-amp--run-a-local-server) and how to [test AMP](getting-started-quick.md#test-amp).

 ## Build & Test

-For most developers the instructions in the [Getting Started Quick Start Guide](contributing/getting-started-quick.md) will be sufficient for building/running/testing during development.
+For most developers the instructions in the [Getting Started Quick Start Guide](getting-started-quick.md) will be sufficient for building/running/testing during development.
 This section provides a more detailed reference.

-The Quick Start Guide's  [One-time setup](contributing/getting-started-quick.md#one-time-setup) has instructions for installing Node.js, Yarn, and Gulp which you'll need before running these commands.
+The Quick Start Guide's  [One-time setup](getting-started-quick.md#one-time-setup) has instructions for installing Node.js, Yarn, and Gulp which you'll need before running these commands.

 | Command                                                                 | Description                                                           |
 | ----------------------------------------------------------------------- | --------------------------------------------------------------------- |